fw4spl-org/fw4spl-doc/SAD/SDM-SAD-SigSlot.rst

 Connection handling
 ~~~~~~~~~~~~~~~~~~~

-The connection between a slot and a signal returns a connection handler :
+The connection between a slot and a signal returns a connection handler:

 .. code:: c++

     ::fwCom::Connection connection = signal->connect(slot);

-Each connection handler provides a mechanism which allows to disable a
+Each connection handler provides a mechanism which allows a
-signal slot connection temporarily.
+signal slot connection to be disabled temporarily.
 The slot stays connected to the signal, but it will
 not be triggered while the connection is blocked :

 .. code:: c++